 At Bucknell's Freeman College of Management, we don't just bring the real world into the classroom, we help our students gain experience in the real world.
 Students in our department have secured internships with firms including Mount Sinai Medical Center, CRBE, Save the Children, Deloitte Consulting and the Harlem Children's Zone.
 These experiences and the skills they gain in the classroom are what prepare our graduates to thrive in careers at the Make-a-Wish Foundation, Accenture, the U.S. Fish & Wildlife Service, Newman's Own Foundation, Amazon, Yelp and other organizations.

 Explore internship opportunities

 Create Change in Your Community

-Students in our pioneering Managing for Sustainability 400 course put their organizational management skills to work in service of local governments, charities and community organizations, including through Bucknell's Coal Region Field Station in nearby Mt.
+Our students put their organizational management skills to work in service of local governments, charities and community organizations, including through Bucknell's Coal Region Field Station in nearby Mt.
 Carmel, Pa.